hgl71964/hgl71964.github.io/_pages/about.md

 I have worked in the following cutting-edge research labs on efficient LLM systems for training and inference.

-- **Bytedance Seed** pre-training platform team: I studied the impact of physical network topology to pre-training LLMs at the scale of O(10,000) GPUs, and developed scheduling systems for pre-training jobs.
+- **Bytedance Seed** pre-training platform team: I studied the impact of physical network topology to pre-training LLMs at the scale of O(10,000) GPUs, and contributed to an internal scheduling system for pre-training LLMs.

 - **Shanghai AI Lab** LLM infrastructure team: I contributed to [LMDeploy](https://github.com/InternLM/lmdeploy), [![Star Count](https://img.shields.io/github/stars/InternLM/lmdeploy?style=social)](https://github.com/InternLM/lmdeploy/stargazers), a high performance inference framework for LLMs.